-UG Certificate: Students exiting the programme after second semester and securing 48 credits including 4 credits of summer internship will be awarded UG Certificate in the relevant Discipline/Subject.
-These students are allowed to re-enter the degree programme within three years and - complete the degree programme within the stipulated maximum period of eight years.
+UG Certificate: Students who opt to exit after completion of the first year and have secured 48 credits (44 credits in case of single major) will be awarded a UG certificate if, in addition, they complete 4 credits of internship during the summer vacation of the first year.
+These students are allowed to re-enter the degree programme within three years and complete the degree programme within the stipulated maximum period of seven years.

-UG Diploma: Students exiting the programme after fourth semester and securing 96 credits including 4 credits of summer internship will be awarded UG Diploma in the relevant Discipline/Subject.
-These students are allowed to re-enter within a period of three years and complete the degree programme within the maximum period of eight years.
+UG Diploma: Students who opt to exit after completion of the 2nd year and have secured 96 credits (94 credits in case of single major) will be awarded the UG diploma if, in addition, they complete 4 credits of internship during the summer vacation of the second year.
+These students are allowed to re-enter within a period of three years and complete the degree programme within the maximum period of seven years.

-3-year UG Degree: Students who wish to undergo a 3-year UG programme will be awarded UG Degree in the Major discipline after successful completion of three years, securing 136 credits and satisfying the minimum credit requirement as given in Table 1.
+3-year UG Degree (Bachelor's Degree): Students who wish to undergo a 3-year UG programme will be awarded UG Degree in the Major discipline after successful completion of three years, securing 132 credits (136 credits in case of single major) and satisfying the minimum credit requirement as given in Table 1.

-4-year UG Degree (Honours): A four-year UG Honours degree in the major discipline will be awarded to those who complete a 4-year degree programme with 184 credits and have satisfied the credit requirements as given in Table 1.
+4-year UG Degree (Honours) (Bachelor's Degree with Honors): A four-year UG Honours degree in the major discipline will be awarded to those who complete a 4-year degree programme with 180 credits (184 credits in case of single major) and have satisfied the credit requirements as given in Table 1.